 Technology is the HR department's best friend.
 Embrace it!
 Achieving a fast and efficient recruitment process – particularly when hiring remotely – is reliant on a slick, operationally streamlined experience for both you as the hiring manager and more importantly, your candidate.

 Say goodbye to dated clunky spreadsheets and manual emailing.
 Invest in recruitment software that simplifies the entire process.

-You should be receiving resumes automatically from multiple sources, and they should be collated into one easy manageable place.
+You should be receiving resumes automatically from multiple sources, and they should be collated into one easily manageable place.
 You should be using an automated technology that helps you track your applicants and help spread the tasks of recruiting throughout your team.

 Again, with remote hiring, building a strong relationship with your candidates is very important.
-Taking days to respond to applications, not providing feedback or struggling to confirm an interview will disengage talent.
+Taking days to respond to applications, not providing feedback, or struggling to confirm an interview will disengage talent.

-You cannot rely on face to face encounters to improve your professional relationship with these candidates, so the very least you can do is make the hiring process as easy and headache free for them as possible.
+You cannot rely on face-to-face encounters to improve your professional relationship with these candidates, so the very least you can do is make the hiring process as easy and headache free for them as possible.

 4. Use pre-employment assessment software